ghostop14/sparrow-wifi/README.md

 ## Running sparrow-wifi
 Because it needs to use iw to scan, you will need to run sparrow-wifi as root.
 Simply run:

-sudo sparrow-wifi.py
+sudo ./sparrow-wifi.py

 ## Running sparrow-wifi remote agent
 Because it needs to use iw to scan, you will need to run sparrowwifiagent as root.
 Simply run:

-sudo sparrowwifiagent.py
+sudo ./sparrowwifiagent.py

-An alternate port can also be specified with: sudo sparrowwifiagent.py --port=&lt;myport&gt;
+An alternate port can also be specified with: sudo ./sparrowwifiagent.py --port=&lt;myport&gt;

+There are a number of options including IP connection restrictions and record-local-on-start.
+See ./sparrowwifiagent.py --help for a full list of options.

 To use mavlink to pull GPS from a drone use the --mavlinkgps parameter: